flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 MONGO_URI (same as for vercel project)
 ```

+You can check whether this is working properly by manually triggering one of the GitHub actions from the GitHub web console for your repository.

 ## Update the deployment

-When the kachery-gateway software has been updated, do the following to deploy the updates
+Whenever the kachery-gateway software has been updated, you can deploy the updates by doing the following:

 ```bash
 cd kachery-gateway-example